-Back in 1870, when northeast Oklahoma was home to mostly the Osage, Cherokee, and Delaware Indian tribes, an Indian trader name Nelson Carr opened a trading post on the north side of the Caney River.
+Back in 1870, when northeast Oklahoma was home to mostly the Osage, Cherokee, and Delaware Indian tribes, an Indian trader named Nelson Carr established a gristmill and trading post on the north side of the Caney River horseshoe bend.
 And so the legend of Bartlesville began.

-In 1873, Jacob Bartles - a Civil War veteran who saw an opportunity in Indian Territory bought the mill from Carr and expanded the facility into a flourmill and eventually a general store and home for his family.
+In 1873, Jacob Bartles-a Civil War veteran who saw an opportunity in Indian Territory- bought the gristmill from Carr and expanded the facility into a flourmill and eventually a general store and home for his family.
 Bartles was married to the Delaware Indian Chief Charles Journeycake's daughter, Nannie Journeycake Pratt.
-His marriage allowed him to be a business owner in Indian Territory.
+His marriage allowed him to be a trader and business owner in Indian Territory.

-William Johnstone and George Keeler also came to the area in the early 1870's.
+William Johnstone and George Keeler also came to the area in the early 1870s.
 Both gentlemen took Delaware Indian brides.
 After working for Bartles, the two struck out on their own and built a general store on the south side of the river.

-Within a few years the area around the Johnstone-Keeler store had grown to include other businesses and dwellings.
-The population grew to nearly 200 as settlers moved to the area.
-Bridges and railroads came to town, along with merchants, a drugstore, and a school.
-On January 15, 1897, Bartlesville, Indian Territory, became incorporated as a first class city, taking its name from its early settler and businessman.
+Within a few years, the area around the Johnstone-Keeler store had grown to include other merchant businesses and dwellings.
+The population grew to nearly 200 as settlers moved to the area and January 15, 1897, Bartlesville became incorporated as a first-class city, taking the name from its early settler and businessman.